New Voices Wanted

-Return to the Stars Scenarios
+Return to the Stars Adventures

 Return to the Stars is powered by the Fate, so you will want to be familiar with Fate or with Return to the Stars itself. (quickstart available for free).
 At a minimum, read the settings and themes section below.

 A scenario should be roughly 1000-3000 words in length.
 Typically, it will involve the players travelling to a previously undiscovered world, encountering a scientific anomaly and/or society that has been cut off from galactic civilization for over a century.

 There should be a problem or mystery that engages the characters.
 You can assume that that player characters have aspects that encourage them to explore.
 Player characters come from a post scarcity economy so money, trade or loot should never be assumed to motivate them.
 Curiosity and wanting to help others are hooks that can entice players to engage with the scenario.

 Because Return to The Stars is a game that encourages and expects improvisation on the part of players, you should focus on setting up an interesting situation and outlining the personality, plans and motivations of non-players characters.
 You can and should give the game master some advice on how to resolve easily anticipated actions that characters may take in response to situation they find themselves in.

 Do not create stat blocks for NPCs.
 Instead, describe the them using a few aspects, and a stunt or two if needed.

 The scene Choices and Consequences (page 73 in the free quickstart) is a good rough approximation of the shape and structure of a scenario, although it includes more detailed stat blocks than you would normally include, because it was written for pre-generated characters.

 Articles/Essays on Speculative Fiction or narrative gaming.